5l1v3r1/Sonarr-wiki/Autostart-on-Debian.md

 # Autostart on Debian using init.d script

 The instructions for Ubuntu/Debian did not seem to work for Debian very well, and the pid got lost whenever Sonarr was restarted via the web-ui, so I've included a working script here init.d script here.
+You'll need to have already created an nzbdrone user.

 **Create and edit the nzbdrone init.d script**